tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/introduction/introduction.md

 Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).

-Watch the video below for an introduction to Java Management Service and a brief demo. <em>Note, screens and flow may have changed</em>
+Watch the video below for an introduction to Java Management Service and a brief demo.

 [](youtube:YCgJxqvglCI)